Qlik-PE/Snowflake-Usage-Analysis-Dashboard/readme.md

 Upload to your Qlik Sense server, Qlik cloud (when the Snowflake driver is enabled), or Qlik Sense Desktop.
 Follow the instructions in the app to add your Snowflake credentials and update the GeoAnalytics connection or modify to use a public IP lookup service.

-A demo version using the Qlik Partner Engineering account can be accessed [**here**](https://pe.qlik.com/sense/app/c9d2fe49-1afa-4982-a3b8-95d3ca7e63b5):
+A demo version using the
+Qlik Partner Engineering account can be accessed [**here**](https://pe.qlik.com/sense/app/c9d2fe49-1afa-4982-a3b8-95d3ca7e63b5):

 The other elements used in the app are Vizlib dashboards.
-Learn more at
+Download and learn more at
 <http://vizlib.com>.

 ![](./media/image1.png)